 - Manufacturers and suppliers - those making or supplying goods are likely to require electronic invoicing capabilities.

 There are many other examples of payment gateway providers and what they may offer based on industry.
 Take your unique business needs (regarding how you collect payments) into account when making your choice.

-Payment Gateway Services for Your Accounts Receivable Business
+Which Payment Gateway to Use for Your Accounts Receivable Business?

 Typical accounts receivable business pain points